Kubik42/pmr-manager/README.md

 npm install
 ```

-This will pull in all node dependencies for you.
+This will pull in all node dependencies for you including Electron.
 Once thats finished, the app can be started with:

 ```
 npm start